 You might also be able to join the Motability Scheme which enables disabled people to lease a new car, scooter or powered wheelchair by exchanging their Government funded mobility allowance.

-This factsheet provides details of organisations that provide a wealth of information about travel and transport for those with disabilities and/or mobility problems.
+This useful web page entitled “How the Motability Scheme Works” gives information about travel and transport for those with disabilities and/or mobility problems.

 Blue Badge Scheme